-- A conditional online auction is instead where the successful buyer has 28 days to exchange contracts from the end of the specified time period.
+- A conditional online auction is instead where the successful buyer has 56 days to exchange contracts and complete their purchase.
 While the process takes slightly longer, this is likely to attract additional buyers as it gives them a little longer to raise their finances for the property.

 Regardless of the method of sale, every bidder is required to provide payment details in advance of the bidding as a form of pre-authorisation.
 This then allows for immediate payment to be made when the auction finishes, which gives a seller confirmation that the property has sold.

 How to sell property through an online auction?

 Selling your property online is simple, and completely secure.
 Firstly, it’s time to choose your method of sale.
 You have the choice of either a traditional online auction or conditional online auction.
 You’ll also need to agree on a reserve price, which is the minimum amount that you would be willing to sell your property for.